South Okanagan Eco Tours: Your Next Adventure Awaits

 Horseback Riding – Trail Riding

-Open starting in July, Indian Grove Riding Stables offer a fantastic array of activities for the entire family.
+Open starting in July, Indian Grove Riding Stables offers a fantastic array of activities for the entire family.
 From mountain pack trips, beach rides & cattle drives, riding lessons & pony rides and an all day ride to underground waterfalls, there is something for everyone.

 Reserved rides only.